hgupta607/Query-By-Singing-Humming/README.md

 Steps to run this project:
 ------------------------------------------------------------------------------------------------------------

-Step 1: Install Anaconda for python3 from anaconda website Step 2: Install the sqlite database by downloading it from http://sqlitebrowser.org/ Please download the 32 bit version of sqlite only
+Step 1: Install Anaconda for python3 from anaconda website.

+Step 2: Install the sqlite database by downloading it from http://sqlitebrowser.org/ Please download the 32 bit version of sqlite only

 Step 3: Now save the ipynb folder on your drive with the dataset folder as well.

 Step 4: Now run Anaconda jupyter by opening cmd and running the command as "ipython notebook --script" or "jupyter notebook -- script"